-‘A Day Without Women’ Strike March 8th: Some Schools Close For #DayWithoutAWoman
+‘A Day Without Women’ Strike March 8: Some Schools Close For #DayWithoutAWoman

 — DC Public Schools (@dcpublicschools) March 6, 2017

-In fact, so many people in the D.C.-area have planned to observe the movement that the school district plans to close for “A Day Without a Woman,” according to The Hill.
+In fact, so many people in the D.C. area have planned to observe the movement that the school district plans to close for “A Day Without a Woman,” according to the Hill.
 And they aren’t the only school district closing on March 8.
 However, the D.C.
 Public Schools Twitter account released a statement saying everyone was expected to come to school on Wednesday, March 8.

 .@DCPublicSchools: students and staff are expected to be in class Wednesday despite #DayWithoutAWoman boycott https://t.co/4bkNRpQLtY pic.twitter.com/Qy6G56ymJn